Ensemble Kalman methods for high-dimensional hierarchical dynamic space-time models: Introduction

-An alternative SMC method called the ensemble Kalman filter (EnKF) was proposed by \citet{Even:94} in the geophysics literature (see \citealp{Houtekamer2016}, and \citealp{Katzfuss2015b}, for reviews from an atmospheric-science and a statistical perspective, respectively).
-The EnKF also uses an ensemble representation that can be propagated forward in the same way as in the particle filter, but instead of reweighting, the EnKF updates the ensemble based on data using a linear ``shift'' that approximates the best linear update.
-While this update generally introduces some bias, it has also allowed the EnKF to be successfully applied to nonlinear spatio-temporal SSMs with millions of dimensions \citep[e.g.,][]{Szunyogh2008,Whitaker2008,Houtekamer2014}.
+In contrast to the statistical approaches above, approximate state-estimation methods in the geoscience literature scale well to high-dimensional problems.
+In this paper, we focus on a geophysical data assimilation method called the \emph{ensemble Kalman filter} \citep[EnKF;][]{Even:94}; see \cite{Houtekamer2016} and \cite{Katzfuss2015b} for recent reviews, and \citet{Wikle2007} for a general introduction to data assimilation.
+The EnKF also uses an ensemble representation that is propagated forward like the particle filter, but instead of reweighting, the EnKF updates the ensemble using a linear ``shift'' that approximates the best linear update.
+While the EnKF is based on the assumption of a linear, Gaussian model, it provides accurate inference for many nonlinear models as well.
+This has allowed the EnKF to be successfully applied to nonlinear spatio-temporal SSMs in millions of dimensions \citep[e.g.,][]{Szunyogh2008,Whitaker2008,Houtekamer2014}.

-The EnKF is most appropriate for fully specified state-space models in which the data are approximately Gaussian and are linearly related to the state.
+The EnKF is also used for parameter estimation and non-Gaussian data assimilation.
+The most common EnKF method for parameter estimation is {\em state augmentation} \citep{Ande:01}, which refers to simply including the parameters in the state vector.
+While EnKF with state augmentation often works well for certain parameters, such as autoregressive coefficients, the resulting linear update can be highly problematic for several types of parameters, most notably, variance and covariance parameters \citep{Stro:Beng:07,DelSole2010}.
 The linear shifting update in the EnKF can also be highly suboptimal for non-Gaussian observations.
-The most popular method for dealing with unknown parameters in the EnKF framework is state augmentation \citep{Ande:01}, which refers to simply including the parameters in the state vector.
-However, the resulting linear update can be highly problematic for several types of parameters \citep[e.g., variance parameters;][]{DelSole2010}.
-Thus, for the purpose of this article, we use the term parameters for any (static or time-varying) unknown variables that cannot be simply included in the state, because the linear EnKF update would not be appropriate.
-In contrast, the state vector will typically consists of one or more (discretized) spatial fields.
+Alternative non-Gaussian EnKF approaches, including quantile-based filters \citep{Anderson2010} and moment-matching filters \citep{Lei:Bick:11}, still perform poorly for certain classes of measurement distributions.
+Thus, new EnKF methods are needed for more general state-space models with unknown parameters and non-Gaussian measurements.